By Bob Lipinski

 Single malt Scotch whisky

-A Scotch whisky distilled in one or more batches in pot stills, at a single distillery from only water and malted barley without adding other cereals.
+A Scotch whisky distilled in one or more batches in pot stills, at a single distillery from only water and malted barley without adding other grains.
 These whiskies are then blended: barrel-to-barrel, to create a consistent signature flavor profile that represents the distillery’s style.

 Unique smoky bouquet and flavor